top of page

 Purpose

 Many marathon swimmers claim world and other records.
 This was the case 50, 100 and 150 years ago and remains the case today.
-FINA (for the pool) and World Athletics (for track and field) regulate and confirm world records in their sports.
+World Aquatics (for the pool) and World Athletics (for track and field) regulate and confirm world records in their sports.
 Marathon swimming (non- FINA racing) does not have a similar global control board.
-FINA does not name world record marathon swims as courses/conditions vary dramatically.
+World Aquatics does not name world record marathon swims as courses/conditions vary dramatically.
 As a result, IMSHOF would generally NOT use the description World Record for a marathon swim.
 IMSHOF publishes biographies on our website for 300+ Honorees, has a small role for this topic for the sport and hence strives for uniformity in description and language as much as possible.

 Swimmer Self Declaration of Records